Bugembe

 Bugembe is a town in Jinja District in the Eastern Region of Uganda.
 It is the seat of the Kingdom of Busoga, one of the four constitutional in Uganda, which is coterminous with the Busoga sub-region.

 Location

 Bugembe is located approximately 8 km, by road, in Jinja district the largest city in the sub-region.
 The town is located on the highway between Jinja and Iganga.
 The coordinates of Bugembe are:0°28'03.0"N, 33°14'29.0"E (Latitude:0.467500; Longitude:33.241389).
 The town sits at an average elevation of 1269 m above sea level.

+History

+In November 1987, the forest near Bugembe was the site of the final defeat of Alice Lakwena's Holy Spirit Movement during their march on Kampala as part of the War in Uganda.

 Population

 In 2002, the national census counted the town's population as 26,268.
 In 2010, the Uganda Bureau of Statistics estimated the population at 32,200.
 In 2011, the bureau estimated the mid-year population at 33,100.

 Points of interest

 The following points of interest lie within the town limits or near the edges of town: